AuReMe/aureme_docker/docs/faq.rst

 **seeds.txt**, and **targets.txt**, please refer to :ref:`gap-filling_input`
 and :ref:`artefacts` sections.

-* Menecheck gives the topologically producibility status of target compounds.
+* Menecheck gives the producibility status using graph-based criteria.
   To run Menecheck, use this command:
   ::
-   aureme> aureme --run=test --cmd="meneckech NETWORK=network_name"
+   aureme> aureme --run=test --cmd="menecheck NETWORK=network_name"

 * Menescope provides the topologically reachable compounds from seeds (and artefacts) in a metabolic network.
 To run Menescope, use this command: